Snowflake-Labs/sfgrantreport/Readme.md

   --version                              Display version information.
 ```

-# Run SnowGrantReport
 ## -c/--connection
-SnowGrantReport can connect to Snowflake directly to retrieve Role and Grant information.
+SFGrantReport can connect to Snowflake directly to retrieve Role and Grant information.

 Use `-c/--connection` parameter to specify the name of the connection in snowsql configuration file.